Puzzled-Hui/puzzled-hui.github.io/ATM/docker_prepare.md

 ...<br>
 |————ATM_350_0000.nii.gz<br>
 TIPS: The number index is not exactly from 301-350, but the total count is 50 as scheduled.<br>
+In Validation Phase, we will return the mean DSC and precision of the results.
+Please guarantee your results is processed with the largest component extraction.
+Only the largest component of the binary results is considered, otherwise, there will raise an error.<br>
 Three time submissions on the validation set are allowed, each submission should be associated with independent short papers.
 </p>